 - have been registered on the Energy Rating website

 - do not exceed the prescribed levels for energy consumption.

 Broadly speaking, these requirements will apply to refrigerated display cabinets, refrigerated drinks cabinets, ice cream freezer cabinets, ice cream scooping cabinets, and refrigerated storage cabinets.

 Exclusions will apply for refrigerated vending machines, icemakers, and cabinets that are designed for food processing as well as storage.

-The closing date for written submissions is Friday 14 December 2018.
-Submissions should include ‘Refrigerated Cabinets Determination’ in the subject line and be sent via email to firstname.lastname@example.org.
+The closing date for written submissions was Friday 14 December 2018.

 On 10 May 2018, stakeholders were invited to comment on the Implementation update: Refrigerated display and storage cabinets paper.
 Stakeholders included industry associations and manufacturers.
 Four submissions were received.

 The implementation paper updated and sought feedback from industry on the implementation of the proposals.